jaydenseric/Barebones/README.md

 ## Sass structure

-Most Sass variables should be set in *_config.scss* for convenience and to ensure their availability throughout the project.
+- Most Sass variables should be set in *_config.scss* for convenience and to ensure their availability throughout the project.

-Handy mixins are available from *_utilities.scss*.
+- Handy mixins are available from *_utilities.scss*.
 Add more of your own here as required.

-Declare your fonts in *_fonts.scss*.

-Set animation keyframes in *_animations.scss*.
+- Set animation keyframes in *_animations.scss*.

-A simple [CSS foundation](http://jaydenseric.com/blog/forget-normalize-or-resets-lay-your-own-css-foundation) is in *_foundation.scss* in place of a normalize or reset.
+- A simple [CSS foundation](http://jaydenseric.com/blog/forget-normalize-or-resets-lay-your-own-css-foundation) is in *_foundation.scss* in place of a normalize or reset.

-Place your main styles in *_styles.scss*, tapping into all the above.
+- Place your main styles in *_styles.scss*, tapping into all the above.

 ## Automatic CSS vendor prefixes